bjohnson05/keeplearning/README.md

 * Email at mailto:robert.johnson@lmu.edu
 * Slack at the appropriate LMUCS channel or in the #general channel

 With all of this stuff going on, we need to have a baseline time zone.
-Since this is LMU, I will use Pacific time by default, so please bear that in mind if I state a date and time without being specific about time zone.
+Since this is LMU, I will use Pacific Time by default, so please bear that in mind if I state a date and time without being specific about time zone.

 ### Office Hours
-I will continue to be available at my pre-scheduled office hours:
+I will continue to be available at my pre-scheduled office hours, liste here for convenience for Spring 2020 \[all times Pacific\]:

 * Tuesday 10:00 to 12:30
 * Tuesday 14:30 to 17:30
 * Wednesday 14:30 to 17:30
 * Thursday 10:00 to 12:30
 * Thursday 14:30 to 17:30

-The only change is that, instead of physically going to my office, you would just go to the following zoom link:  https://lmula.zoom.us/my/bjohnson05 Copy the invitation
+The only change is that, instead of physically going to my office, you would just go to the following zoom link:  https://lmula.zoom.us/my/bjohnson05

-This is NOT the same one that I’ll be using for class, since each class has its own zoom link as you can see above.
+_This is NOT the same one that I’ll be using for class_, since each class has its own zoom link as you can see above.

-Further, I will remain reachable (as before) via email (mailto:robert.johnson@lmu.edu) or Slack (@beej in the [Slack LMUCS workspace](https://lmucs.slack.com)).
+I will remain reachable (as before) via email (mailto:robert.johnson@lmu.edu) or Slack (@beej in the [Slack LMUCS workspace](https://lmucs.slack.com)).

 #### Office Hours for Students in a Different Time Zone
 As mentioned above, the regularly-scheduled office hour times might not work for students who are living in a different time zone.
 In those situations, please take advantage of the three possibilities listed above.
 Baseline rule: Maintain open, multiple communication channels.
 We will adjust as needed.

 ### Slack Channels
 Due to the anticipated increased use of Slack while we are fully online, I have created specific channels for our courses.
 This will help with putting related messages and threads together more easily. **PLEASE go to those channels and monitor them actively** while we are in 100% online mode: